 My work is about equipping witnesses and victims of sexual assault and human trafficking with a tool to anonymously oust predators.
-By taking the Reiter Symbols's Questionnaire and engaging with interactive installations of art, viewers have the opportunity to that tool.
-The installations offer a way to kinesthetically oust predators by using the Reiter Symbols .
-A central panel containing a symbol Key, directions, a hand-held guide and groups of felted Reiter Symbols' squares activates the installations.
-By reading the information in the central panel viewers learn ways they can interact with the symbols.
+By taking The Help Code questionnaire and engaging with interactive installations of art, viewers have the opportunity to engage with this tool.
+A central panel containing a symbol Key, directions, a hand-held guide and groups of felted Help Code squares activate the installation.
+By reading the information people can interact with the Help Code.

 The sculptures are divided into three groups, white wool heads which parody real-life human predators, gold wool reliefs of the victims or witnesses who ousted them, and birds (canaries).
-Connecting the gold and white heads are paths of black felted wool.
-Viewers read the true stories of victims and witnesses and find symbols which identify the predator and their crimes.
-By placing the matching Reiter Symbols squares on the connecting wool paths, participants can mark the crimes and identities of serial predators and kinesthetically "oust" them.
+Connecting the gold and white heads are paths of black felted wool and on a shelf, squares of felted symbols from the Code.

+The installation is a matching game of finding felted squares that identify a predator and their crimes and placing it on a connecting wool paths to the person who ousted them.